2019 Middle School National Championship Tournament Logistics Information

 NAQT has prepared answers to frequently asked questions about its national championships.

 Starting Friday evening, NAQT will operate an Information Desk in the Lobby Level atrium.
-The Information Desk should be the first place teams go with any questions about or issues with the tournament (other than protests, which must be lodged within the game room).
-NAQT will also be selling practice questions and study guides at the Information Desk.
+The Information Desk should be the first destination for any questions about or issues with the tournament (other than protests, which must be lodged within the game room).
+NAQT will also be selling practice material at the Information Desk.
 Teams who ordered T-shirts may pick them up at the Information Desk.

 Participants may also text 213‑279‑6278 (“NAQT”) with questions if it is inconvenient for them to get to the Information Desk (standard messaging rates apply).
 Tournament staff will answer incoming messages as quickly as they can.

 Note that one question the Information Desk cannot (easily) help with is “Where is my team currently playing?”.
 As a result of the power-matched format, NAQT cannot quickly locate teams during the day faster than calling or texting the mobile number provided for the chaperone.
 We will, of course, try to find lost teams, but it won’t be a quick process (and probably no quicker than just calling the chaperone directly).
 Make sure your players and chaperones have each others’ numbers in their phones before the tournament begins.

 The preliminary (Saturday) rounds of the 2019 championship will use questions similar in length and difficulty to those at previous championships.
 The Sunday (playoff and consolation) rounds will use longer and harder questions similar to those in NAQT’s Regular Invitational Series sets.
 The subject distribution and overall phrasing of the playoff rounds will be consistent with the preliminary rounds (though, again, the questions will be harder).